MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-get-started.md

 4) Press **Ctrl+Shift+P** to open the **User Settings** window; here you can modify the [telemetry settings](devenv-get-started.md#telemetry-settings).
 5) Press **Alt+A, Alt+L** to trigger the **AL Go!** command, choose a path to a new empty folder and which version to run.
 Then choose **Microsoft cloud sandbox** as the server.
     > [!NOTE]
-    > If you want to change your configuration at a later point in time, choose **Add Configuration** button on the bottom right side, and then choose one of the available options.
+    > If you want to change your configuration at a later point in time, you can choose the **Add Configuration** button on the bottom right side, and then choose one of the available options.
 6) Enter the credentials that you provided for the sign-up.
 7) Press **Ctrl+F5** to deploy and run the extension on your online sandbox tenant.

 You now have a HelloWorld sample that compiles and runs.
-The JSON files in the project are automatically updated with the settings that allows you to press **Ctrl+F5** to build and deploy the solution.
+The JSON files in the project are automatically updated with the settings that allows you to press **Ctrl+F5** to build and deploy the solution to [!INCLUDE[prodshort](includes/prodshort.md)].
 For more information, see [JSON Files](devenv-json-files.md).

 ## Tips and tricks